chipbk10/CICD/Containerization.md

   - Image sharing: Docker Registry allows users to share Docker images with others, enabling collaboration and making it easier to share images across teams and environments.
   - Continuous integration and deployment: Docker Registry can be integrated with continuous integration and deployment (CI/CD) pipelines, making it easier to automate the build, test, and deployment of Docker images.
   - Versioning and tagging: Docker Registry supports versioning and tagging of images, making it easier to manage and track different versions of images over time.

+## Kubernet

+- Using Docker alone is suitable for local development or running isolated applications.
+However, when you need to manage a complex application with multiple containers, handle scaling, load balancing, and automatic failover, that's where Kubernetes comes in.

+- Kubernetes provides additional capabilities for container orchestration, service discovery, automatic scaling, and high availability.
+It allows you to manage multiple containers and their interactions across a cluster of machines.
+So, while Docker focuses on building and running individual containers, Kubernetes provides a higher level of abstraction and management for containerized applications in a production environment.

 ## Sources